vuejs/v2.vuejs.org/src/v2/guide/instance.md

 Although not strictly associated with the [MVVM pattern](https://en.wikipedia.org/wiki/Model_View_ViewModel), Vue's design was partly inspired by it.
 As a convention, we often use the variable `vm` (short for ViewModel) to refer to our Vue instance.

 When you create a Vue instance, you pass in an **options object**.
 The majority of this guide describes how you can use these options to create your desired behavior.
-For reference, you can also browse the full list of options can in the [API reference](../api/#Options-Data).
+For reference, you can also browse the full list of options in the [API reference](../api/#Options-Data).

 A Vue application consists of a **root Vue instance** created with `new Vue`, optionally organized into a tree of nested, reusable components.
 For example, a todo app's component tree might look like this: